Giorgy-dev/Giorgy-dev/README.md

 Hi!
 I am a software developer (high level), but I am also:

- - 👨‍🎓 a student at ITI Severi Padova (graduating in IT) Here learned Java and PHP
+ - 👨‍🎓 Graduated in IT at ITI Severi Padova
+    Here I learned Java and PHP

  - 🎵 a music producer: <br>
     I love listening to [The Weeknd](https://www.theweeknd.com) <br>